 Once you have identified the risks, you can take appropriate action to control them.
 Consider whether you can avoid them altogether or, if this is not possible, how you can reduce the risks and manage them.
 Also consider how you will protect people if there is a fire.

-What are the key points of a fire risk assessment?
+What are the key points and 5 Steps to a fire risk assessment?

 There are 5-key steps to conducting a fire risk assessment in a non-complex building (small offices, small work units, small retail environments etc).
 It’s important to realise that more complex buildings and environments such as large productions facilities, homes of multiple occupation, specialist sites etc require a fully qualified assessor who is trained and experienced to carry out assessments at that level.